 This post is sponsored by All Spray Painted.
 All opinions expressed are my own.
 Thanks for supporting the brands that keep The Crafted Life making!

-The bar cart is finally done and OMG I can’t wait to show you!
+The bar cart makeover is finally done and OMG I can’t wait to show you!
 If you haven’t been following along to this saga on Instagram, this is a project I’ve been working on for a month or so now and it has quite the story.
-I gave myself a crafty challenge and think it really paid off.
-Now onto the backstory + the how-to:
+I gave myself a crafty challenge for a piece found in the trash and think it paid off.
+Now, onto the backstory of the bar cart and how I turned it into a color piece of home decor!

 – Montana Metal Primer